AB-799

 Key Takeaways

-• Establishes death benefits for incarcerated firefighters who die while on duty in California Conservation Camps.
+• Establishes death benefits for incarcerated firefighters who die while serving in Conservation Camp programs.

 • Requires payment of $50,000 plus half of the deceased's annual earnings to designated beneficiaries.

-• Mandates benefit payments within 60 days for deaths during firefighting, training, or related incapacitation.
+• Mandates benefit payments within 60 days for deaths during active duty, training, or related incapacitation.

 Get Involved